AmrishJhaveri/DevOps-Pipeline-Analyzer/README.md

 counts_of_operation_stages|JSON Object| Only for Q3.Stores counts for each operation stages. research_question_4|JSON String| For stages in parallel, fail-fast feature is used for what type of operations(stage names)?
 When it is used/unused, what are the operations running in parallel? parallel_stages_analysis|JSON Array|Only for Q4.
-A list containing objects for each jenkinsfile with data of outer_stage_name,parallel stages, fail-fast used or not. project_details|JSON Array|List of Jenkinsfile's Project and the parsed JSON output of the jenkinsfile.
+A list containing objects for each jenkinsfile with data of outer_stage_name,parallel stages, fail-fast used or not. valid_jenkinsfiles_scanned|JSON Number|Keeps the count of the valid files scanned for the analyses. project_details|JSON Array|List of Jenkinsfile's Project and the parsed JSON output of the jenkinsfile.